jwulf/camunda-cloud-test-drive/README.md

 Let's run the demo and see it at work!

+The GitHub workflow we will be running is [.github/workflows/demo-get-greeting-2.yml](./.github/workflows/demo-get-greeting-2.yml).

 * Go to [Actions Panel](https://www.actionspanel.app/) and click the button to _Run the "Get Greeting No. 2" demo workflow_.

 * In your repo's Actions view you will see something like this: